Bec-Gould/python-challenge/README.md

 	* Print the analysis to the terminal and export a text file with results

-## PyPoll
+## PyPoll Instructions

-*Create a Python script that analyzes the votes and calculates the following:
+Create a Python script that analyzes the votes and calculates the following:

 	*The total number of votes cast